DillonPatterson1/signal_project/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## UML Models for CHMS

+This project includes UML class diagrams for key subsystems of the Cardiovascular Health Monitoring System (CHMS), as part of the course assignment.
+The diagrams and their accompanying documentation, detailing design choices and system architecture, are located in the [uml_models](./uml_models/) directory.

+The following four subsystems have been (or will be) modeled:
+1.  **Alert Generation System**: Evaluates patient data against personalized thresholds and routes alerts.
+2.  **Data Storage System**: Securely stores and manages time-stamped patient data for retrieval and analysis.
+3.  **Patient Identification System**: Links incoming data to correct patient records from the hospital system.
+4.  **Data Access Layer**: Retrieves and parses data from various sources (TCP, WebSocket, files) into usable objects.

 ## Project Members
 - Student ID: 6405015